Search String

-Posted for quick reference purposes, this is a chronological list of racing games that appeared on Western computer-game machines.
+Posted for quick reference purposes, this is a chronological list of racing games that appeared on Western home computer game machines.

 Racing games include serious motorsport autoracing simulators (F1GP, MotoGP) and arcade-action racers.
 I have included both car and motorcycle racing games from motorsport, rally, sandbox, dirt bike and stuntcar subgenre.
-If they are technically notable I have also included games that feature good racing segments, but are not strictly racing games.
+If they are technically notable I have also included a few games that feature good racing segments, but which are not dedicated racing games.

 Racing games can be 100% 3D, 100% sprite-scaled or employ a combo of sprite-scaled objects/actors and 3D tracks.
 Racing games can present in first-person, third-person, top-down, side-on or isometric perspectives.

-This list thus far contains 68 original infographics that can be mouse-wheeled through in order to get an idea of racing games that appeared on Western computer-game machines.
+This list thus far contains 88 original infographics that can be mouse-wheeled through in order to get an idea of racing games that appeared on Western home computer-game machines.

 Pole Position Atari 8 Bits 1983